-The GED test preparation can be done in many ways.
+Preparation can be done in many ways.
 One can get aid from Adult Education Programs or Community Organizations.
-The teachers at the adult education programs can guide the students in taking the GED test.
+The teachers at the adult education programs can guide the students in taking the test.
 Also the television series conducted by KUSM public television and telecasting in Montana throughout February and May.
-Further the GED details can be obtained from the toll free number 1-800-823-GRAD.
-Thousands of study materials can be accessed at Libraries, bookstores and the internet also carry GED study materials.
-Click here for GED test preparation classes in Florida.
+Further details about the test can be obtained from the toll free number 1-800-823-GRAD.
+Thousands of study materials can be accessed at Libraries, bookstores and the internet also carry study materials.
+Click here for classes in Florida.
 These classes are taken free of charge.
 Books have to be bought in some areas.

-Below are section wise tips for preparation of the GED test.
+Below are section wise tips for preparation of the test.

 Writing Part I